webbie321/webbie321.github.io/_posts/2021-02-28-bypassing-AMSI-like-a-Script-Kiddie.md

 can?
 This is what we'll be doing in our next section using Runspaces.

 ## Runspaces and Powershell objects
-(a.k.a. scrpit kiddie learns some PowerShell)
+(a.k.a. script kiddie learns some PowerShell)

 ### Quick intro to Powershell runspaces